Emergency Dentist — Lebanon, NH

 At Santavicca Dental Professionals, we understand that these situations are never convenient or timely.
-Nonetheless, we’re fully committed to your health and wellbeing and will accommodate emergency situations as soon as possible.
-New and current patients are both welcome, so please don’t hesitate to contact us in Lebanon, NH for further assistance.
+Nonetheless, we’re fully committed to your health and wellbeing and will accommodate dental emergencies in Lebanon as soon as possible.
+New and current patients are both welcome, so please don’t hesitate to contact us for further assistance.

 If you are in pain or need help, don’t hesitate to give us a call right away!